HideThePain/Elf-Destiny/_docs/changelog/Beta_v1.1-1.3/Beta_v1.3.3.md

 - NEW!
 Aeluran Reformation Quest
 - NEW! visiting bloodline knight event
-- "People of The Bow" tradition now gives all elf characters level 1 bow Hastildur trait on 16th birthday
+- "People of The Bow" tradition now gives all elf characters level 1 bow Hastiluder trait on 16th birthday
 - Hopefully fixed the 0 matches matchmaking event bug, still some other bugs to clean up.
 - Fixed Game Rule Localization
 - Fixed Elf Faith Localization